PranavViswanath/VidQuest/README.md

 ### AI and Video Processing

 The core of VideoQuest's functionality lies in its AI-powered video processing and natural language understanding capabilities.
-We utilize Hugging Face's Transformers library for state-of-the-art NLP models.
+Iutilize Hugging Face's Transformers library for state-of-the-art NLP models.

 #### Video Processing Workflow